bank-vaults/secret-init/examples/aws-provider.md

 ## Overview

 The AWS Provider in Secret-init can load secrets from AWS Secrets Manager and AWS Systems Manager (SSM) Parameter Store as well.
+This provider interfaces with AWS's API, to fetch and load secrets.

 ## Prerequisites